Introduction to BPMN Part IV - Data and Artifacts

 Groups

-A group is a box with dotted line border, providing modelers a mechanism to group shapes by different categories.
+A group is a box with a dotted line border that provides modelers with a mechanism to group shapes by different categories.

 BPMN group example